- Physical Therapy

 Based on this curricular model, transfer admission to the Program in Physical Therapy is highly unlikely, both in the pre professional phase and in the professional phase.
 In the unlikely event that space is available for transfer students, admission is highly competitive.

 If you are a student with a baccalaureate degree and seeking admission to the SLU Program in Physical Therapy, you must complete an application through the Physical Therapy Centralized Application Service.
-However, we are not accepting applications for the classes entering the professional program May 2014 or May 2015.
+However, we are not accepting applications for the classes entering the professional program May 2015 through May 2017.
 This is evaluated on an annual basis.
-A decision about acceptance of applications for May 2016 and beyond will be made at a future date.
+A decision about acceptance of applications for May 2018 and beyond will be made at a future date.

 For current Saint Louis University students without a baccalaureate degree and interested in transfer admission to the Program in Physical Therapy, you can make an inquiry by email at firstname.lastname@example.org.